aidanwolter3/Pang/README.md

 ```

 **Note that a request to Parse will be sent on every single change.**
-*I would recommend not directly using ng-model with object attributes when using AutoSync*
+*I would recommend not directly using ng-model with object attributes when using AutoSync.*

 ##Permissions
 By default Pang will not add an ACL to the objects.
-You can do this by passing in another argument to the `add` method
+You can do this by passing in another argument to the `add` method.
 ``` javascript
 var newAcl = new Parse.ACL(Parse.User.current());
 newAcl.setPublicReadAccess(true);
 $scope.objects.add({name: 'New Name'}, {acl: newAcl});
 ```

-Determine if the current user has `write` permissions with
+Determine if the current user has `write` permissions with `canWrite`.
 ``` javascript
 $scope.objects[index].canWrite
 ```

 ##Changing Users
-Use `pang.User.logIn()` and `pang.User.logOut()` instead of the Parse functions to also update the collections. (if a user logs out, then the private objects will be removed from the collection)
+Use `pang.User.logIn()` and `pang.User.logOut()` instead of the Parse functions to also update the collections. (if a user logs out, then the private objects will be removed from the collection).
 ``` javascript
 pang.User.logIn(username, password);
 pang.User.logOut();